-Cancer starts in our cells.
-Cells are tiny building blocks that make up the organs and tissues of our body.
+Cancer starts in cells.
+Cells are tiny building blocks that make up the body's organs and tissues.
 Usually, these cells divide to make new cells in a controlled way.
 This is how our bodies grow, heal and repair.

 Sometimes, this goes wrong and the cell becomes abnormal.
 The abnormal cell keeps dividing and making more and more abnormal cells.
 These cells form a lump, which is called a tumour.

 Not all lumps are cancerous.
 A lump that is not cancerous (benign) cannot spread to anywhere else in the body.
 A lump that is cancer (malignant) can grow into surrounding tissue.